 “Keep on keeping on.”
 We can thank Dr. Martin Luther King, Jr. for that phrase he uttered in a 1964 speech…a phrase many consider redundant and perhaps hackneyed several decades later, and yet still has a lot of meaning for the struggling actor.
 I have heard many actors talk about giving up because they feel their training and the ton of auditions have led to little or no recognition from Casting Directors, let alone bookings.
 I also know many actors who have persevered and have been successful.

 My experience has shown that even at my advanced age, good things happen if you persevere.
 However, it wasn’t always that way.
-When I put away my microphone as a broadcaster seventeen years ago and moved to Texas, I found that I needed to be active to feel alive and useful.
+When I put away my microphone as a broadcaster eighteen years ago and moved to Texas, I found that I needed to be active to feel alive and useful.
 I thought about going back to my first love, which was acting, but thought that age 60 was way too old to start again.
 However, to quote another hackneyed phrase, I decided to throw caution to the wind.
 I continued training and joined others much younger than me in workshops and classes.
 There were times that nothing seemed to be going my way and I was ready to just give up on my love of acting, but I loved the craft so much that I decided to keep going.